-'Abusive' Nastase suspended from tennis
+Serena Williams slams Ilie Nastase 'racist' comments

 On Sunday, Nastase entered the VIP lounge of the Fed Cup venue before being escorted out for a second time, according to the Press Association.

-Later on Sunday, the ITF said its internal adjudication panel had issued Nastase with "a provisional suspension under the Fed Cup regulations for a breach of the Fed Cup Welfare Policy."
+Later, the ITF said its internal adjudication panel had issued Nastase with "a provisional suspension under the Fed Cup regulations for a breach of the Fed Cup Welfare Policy."

 It added: "Under the terms of the provisional suspension, Nastase may not participate in the Fed Cup in any capacity with immediate effect and shall be denied access to, and accreditation for, any ITF event including Fed Cup."